 A key component of the risk culture is accountability.
 The respective business functions in the Company are owners of the risks arising from within their areas and is responsible for managing risks.
-The Chief Risk Officer ("CRO") of AIA Bhd. with the support of the Company's Head of Enterprise Risk Management has overall accountability for the Enterprise Risk Management function with primary reporting line to AIA Group's CRO and a secondary reporting line to the CEO.
-This structure ensures independence of the Enterprise Risk Management and Compliance functions and allows the CRO full access to business discussions so as to provide risk management perspectives and insights.
+The Company's Head of Enterprise Risk Management has overall accountability for the Enterprise Risk Management function with primary reporting line to the Board Risk Management Committee (BRMC) and the AIA Malaysia Chief Risk Officer ("CRO") and a secondary reporting line to the CEO.
+This structure ensures independence of the Enterprise Risk Management and Compliance functions and allows the respective control functions full access to business discussions so as to provide risk management perspectives and insights.